House sparrow: Population decline

 The IUCN estimates for the global population runs up to nearly 1.4 billion individuals, second among all wild birds perhaps only to the red-billed quelea in abundance (although the quelea is, unlike the sparrow, restricted to a single continent and has never been subject to human introductions).
 However, populations have been declining in many parts of the world, especially near its Eurasian places of origin.
 These declines were first noticed in North America, where they were initially attributed to the spread of the house finch, but have been most severe in Western Europe.
-Declines have not been universal, as no serious declines have been reported from Eastern Europe, but have even occurred in Australia, where the house sparrow was introduced recently.
+Declines have even occurred in Australia, where the house sparrow was introduced recently.
+While no serious declines had been reported from Eastern Europe by 2006, as of 2023, a 50% decrease of the sparrow population has been registered in Bulgaria.

+In Europe, citizen science data from a 21-year study found its numbers had dwindled in its native range in Europe by nearly 60% by 2021.
 In Great Britain, populations peaked in the early 1970s, but have since declined by 68% overall, and about 90% in some regions.
 The RSPB lists the house sparrow's UK conservation status as red.
 In London, the house sparrow almost disappeared from the central city.
 The numbers of house sparrows in the Netherlands have dropped in half since the 1980s, so the house sparrow is even considered an endangered species.
-This status came to widespread attention after a female house sparrow, referred to as the "Dominomus", was killed after knocking down dominoes arranged as part of an attempt to set a world record.
+This status came to widespread attention after a female house sparrow, referred to as the "dominomus", was killed after knocking down dominoes arranged as part of an attempt to set a world record.
 These declines are not unprecedented, as similar reductions in population occurred when the internal combustion engine replaced horses in the 1920s and a major source of food in the form of grain spillage was lost.